Yale Day (YMUN LI)

 Ticketed Events

 Most Yale Day events are first-come-first-served, though some require tickets to attend.
-Tickets will be released on TBD, in three waves: midnight, 8am, and 4pm EST (each wave has an equal number of tickets).
-Tickets are free, and you may reserve up to 5 tickets at once.
+Tickets will be released on Monday, January 13 at 12pm EST. Tickets are free, and you may reserve up to 5 tickets at once.
+There are a limited number of tickets.

 Ticketing links